 When running a test using a grid, the test includes a description of the environment to use.
 The description consists of capabilities, described in name-value pairs.
 The grid checks the capabilities provided by its nodes and selects one that matches the tests requirements.

 A node's capabilities are made up of:

 Operating system type and version, which LeanFT detects automatically.

 Available browsers and versions, configured in the node settings.
-For details, see Add-ins.
+For details, see Add-in settings.

 The add-ins loaded on the node, configured in the node settings.
-For details, see Add-ins.
+For details, see Add-in settings.